mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

 * Mendix platform services, Studio Pro, and Mendix apps using Mendix SSO can delegate authentication to your IdP.
 * Authentication will be delegated for any user that has an email address where the email-domain is associated with your company.
 This includes service accounts (for example non-personal accounts used for consuming APIs) that may have been created on the Mendix Platform.
 * When you add a domain to your company account, it is automatically added to the active IdP configuration.
-* Users with domains which are not part of your company are unaffected.
+* External users (with domains that are not part of your company) are unaffected.
 They still have access based on the way they normally sign in to Mendix.
 * Routing of the login process to your IdP is based on the user's email domain (as entered in the Mendix login screen).
 If you have invited users from other organisations to your projects in Mendix (or contractors), enabling the BYOIDP will not affect the way those users are authenticated since they're associated with a different email domain.
 * When BYOIDP is used, a session at Mendix will be valid for 1 hour.
 After the session is expired, Mendix will request a new ID_token from your IdP.
 If the user still has a session at your IdP, the token will be issued without any user input and the platform user continues to have access to the Mendix Platform.
 The effect of this mechanism is that users have access to the Mendix Platform as long as the session at your IdP is valid.
-* Applications built with Mendix SSO can delegate authentication to your IdP.
-Such applications can use an 'idp_hint' to pre-select the IdP and bypass the Mendix login screen.

 #### 1.2.3 Technical Integration

 BYOIDP SSO integrates with the Mendix Platform using the following techniques:

-* BYOIDP uses the IdP's OIDC well-known/discovery endpoint to retrieve the URLs for the authorization endpoint, the token endpoint, and the jwks endpoint.
+* BYOIDP uses the IdP's OIDC (OpenID Connect) well-known/discovery endpoint to retrieve the URLs for the authorization endpoint, the token endpoint, and the jwks endpoint.
 * The user's email address is used to associate a user's existing account within Mendix with the user's account at your IdP.
 This means that any existing Mendix account is linked to their IdP account for authentication, rather than a new Mendix account being created for them.

     This assumes that the IdP returns an email address to Mendix during SSO which the user previously used to sign-up and login to Mendix.
 If the email address that is returned to Mendix is not recognized, then the user will be offered the sign-up option to enable them to create a new account.